tylerharter/cs301-projects/spring19/p8/stage1.md

 #### Question 15: what are the movies from 1931?

-Hint: we've set you up a bit to encounter a bug.
+**Hint:** we've set you up a bit to encounter a bug.
 Review the copy functions in the `copy` module and see if you can use one of them to overcome the shortcomings of the `filter_movies_by_year` function we're forcing you to use.
-You might need to go back and tweak your q14 answer and potentially do a "Restart & Run All" on your notebook.
+You might need to go back and tweak your q14 answer and potentially do a "Restart & Run All" on your notebook after you've fixed the bug.

 If you get it right, you'll get this output: